mdfahadhossain/scripts/README.md

 ### Run the scripts on your own responsibility.

-The commands and scripts mentioned in each of the sections are tested on `Ubuntu 20.04 LTS`.
+The commands and scripts mentioned in each of the sections are tested on `Ubuntu 20.04 LTS` and/or `Ubuntu 22.04 LTS`.
 Many of them can be used on any distribution of Linux.
 There's no limit to how you can hack (customize) a Linux system.

 | Application | Description |